John Bowman (Canadian football): Montreal Alouettes

 In 2006, Bowman signed with the Montreal Alouettes of the Canadian Football League (CFL).
 By his second season in the league, Bowman had established himself as one of the CFL's best pass rushers.
 From 2009-2011, Bowman had 3 continuous seasons producing double digit sacks, recording 12 each year.
 From 2013-2016, Bowman had another double digit streak, with 11, 12, 19, and 10 sacks by year.
 Entering his 8th season as an Alouette, at the age of 30, Montreal extended his contract for three more seasons.
 Bowman suffered a partially torn bicep in Week 8 of the 2018 season.
 He returned and produced a 5 sack effort in his final season, giving Bowman a career total of 126.
 During 214 career games, Bowman also accumulated 406 tackles, 31 forced fumbles, and one touchdown, which Bowman scored in what was announced as his final home game in the CFL.
 However, Bowman re-signed with Montreal in February 2019.
 He produced another quality season, with 8 sacks, 45 tackles, another forced fumble, and his first career interception.
 Bowman was named a division All-Star yet again, and helped Montreal return to the playoffs for the first time in 4 seasons.
 On February 5, 2021, following a cancelled 2020 season the Alouettes announced that they would not be re-signing Bowman for the 2021 season.
 He was released on February 16, 2021.

 During his 14 seasons, Bowman was named a CFL-East All-Star on nine occasions, and a CFL All-Star twice, in addition to winning a pair of Grey Cup games under head coach Marc Trestman.
 He is the Alouettes franchise leader with 134-career sacks, and sits sixth all-time in the CFL.

 Bowman was announced as a member of the Canadian Football Hall of Fame 2023 class on March 16, 2023, in his first year of eligibility.

 Coaching career

 On January 17, 2022, it was announced that Bowman had joined the BC Lions to serve as the team's defensive line coach.
+He served in that capacity for three seasons.

+Bowman was named the defensive line coach for the Calgary Stampeders on December 16, 2024.